ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 Type information serves as a crucial safety net when writing AST manipulation code.
 It guides developers toward handling all possible cases and enables exhaustive checking to ensure complete coverage.

 While `ast-grep/napi` has been a handy tool for programmatic AST processing, it previously lacked type information to help users write robust code.
-Thank to [Mohebifar](https://github.com/mohebifar) from [codemod](https://codemod.com/), we've now bridged this gap.
+Thanks to [Mohebifar](https://github.com/mohebifar) from [Codemod](https://codemod.com/), we've now bridged this gap.
 Our solution generates types from parsers' metadata and employs TypeScript tricks to create an idiomatic API.

 ## Qualities of Good Types